AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/6.useEffect/README.md

 # useEffect Hook

-## What is useEffect?

-`useEffect` lets you run side effects in function components:

-- Timers
-- Data fetching
-- Subscriptions
-- DOM updates
+useEffect is probably the hook you'll use most after useState.
+It's how you handle side effects in function components - things like fetching data, setting up subscriptions, or directly manipulating the DOM.

+Here's the basic syntax:

 ```jsx
 useEffect(() => {